Grace United Church of Christ

 Present

-In keeping with the purpose of Grace UCC, members support various mission programs, i.e. Habitat for Humanity, Heifer International, The Samaritan Counseling Center, Lebanon Rescue Mission, Lebanon County Christian Ministries and Noon Meal, Adopt-A-Family at Christmas (5 local families in need enjoyed gifts and dinners in 2007), Halcyon, Souper Bowl of Caring, contributing towards the building of new churches, and other mission projects whenever the need arises.
+In keeping with the purpose of Grace UCC, members support various mission programs, i.e. Habitat for Humanity, Heifer International, The Samaritan Counseling Center, Lebanon Rescue Mission, Lebanon County Christian Ministries and Noon Meal, Adopt-A-Family at Christmas, Halcyon, Souper Bowl of Caring, contributing towards the building of new churches, and other mission projects whenever the need arises.
 Grace UCC has also sponsored and supported refugee families, one from Viet Nam and one from Africa, who have become productive citizens of the U.S.

 The Women’s Guild of the church gather together regularly for fellowship, lunch, and to sew bed pads for nursing homes.
 Once a month the ladies perform sewing duties at Cedar Haven.
-A weekly Bible Study group meets on Wednesday evenings for prayer and learning to know and understand God’s word.
+Occasional Bible Study series are offered for prayer and learning to know and understand God’s word.
 Grace has also placed a renewed emphasis on raising up Young Adult leadership in our midst and strives to provide open and welcoming spaces for those 18-30 to explore their faith and role in the church.

 Grace UCC’s Ways and Means committee is busy throughout the year by sponsoring a Ham and Turkey Dinner the first Saturday in May, a Chicken Barbecue the last Saturday in August, and a Spaghetti Dinner the first Saturday in October.
 Our dinners are widely known for their delicious offerings and reasonable prices (quality and quantity go hand in hand here).
 Net proceeds are used for special projects of the church or a mission project as the need arises.